thelonious/kld-intersections/docs/ShapeInfo.md

 ---

-This document describes how to use the ShapeInfo class to describe objects for intersection.
+This document describes how to use the ShapeInfo class to describe shapes for intersection.
 This class is built up of the following shape creation methods:

 - ShapeInfo.arc(**...**)
 - ShapeInfo.quadraticBezier(**...**)